-You can’t deny that it was a great day for the punters to get out there in their merch and represent their great country via the Union Jack via a cowboy hat.
+You can’t deny that it was a great day for the punters to get out there in their merch and represent their great country via the Union Jack on a cowboy hat.

-There were also those who were hiding under their hats, clearly steaming mad at dirt about not being invited inside the Abbey.
+There were also those who were hiding under their hats, clearly steaming mad about not being invited inside the Abbey.

 Now for the moment when I literally almost shat myself with excitement.
-The first glance of Kate Middleton as she gets into her car, albeit very brief as she made to walk through a marquee because privacy.
+The first glance of Kate Middleton as she gets into her car, albeit very briefly as she entered via a marquee because privacy.

 Kate eventually makes it to the church, amidst more screaming than you could ever imagine.
-Most by me.
+Mostly by me.